Roth Conversions

 Figure 2 shows the tax brackets overlying the taxable income with and without partial Roth conversions.
 This is a slightly complicated figure but the most crucial concept to understand.

-In green, note the future expected taxable income starts in the 10% tax bracket and increases at age 66 when TCJA expires.
-It then jumps into the 22/25% tax bracket when Required Minimum Distributions begin at age 72 and grow over time up into the 24/28% tax bracket.
+In green, note that the future expected taxable income starts in the 10% tax bracket and increases at age 66 when the TCJA expires.
+It then jumps into the 22/25% tax bracket when Required Minimum Distributions begin at age 72 and grows over time into the 24/28% tax bracket.

-With partial Roth conversions, in blue, we fill up the 12% tax bracket up until RMDs start at age 72.
+We fill the 12% tax bracket with partial Roth conversions in blue until RMDs start at age 72.
 This depletes the IRA enough to stay out of the 24/28% tax bracket for the projected future!

 This smoothing effect allows us to save in taxes with partial Roth conversions!